October 27, 2004

 Built in 1937, the home's original copper plumbing is still going strong years after other building products such as windows, electrical wiring and major appliances have been replaced, according to Ken Geremia, CDA's communications manager.

 "Many of these antique copper plumbing systems continue to get the job done, long after the plumbers of that era are gone," says Geremia.
 "No other plumbing system can rival copper for its durability and performance.
-In fact, copper is so durable, it's the only plumbing product that comes with a 50-year manufacturers' limited warranty.
 This home gives testimony to the longevity of copper pipe."

 Two years ago, CDA announced its search to find the oldest residential copper plumbing installations in the USA.
 Records from manufacturers of that time show that copper tube was installed in homes as early as 1927, a "watershed" era for many exciting technological advances, including the first motion picture with sound ("The Jazz Singer"), the first all-electronic television, and Charles Lindbergh's famous solo air crossing over the Atlantic.